layer

 The length and shape of your T-shirt’s hem can completely change your proportions.
 A shirt that’s too short will constantly ride up, while one that’s too long can make you look boxy and your legs appear shorter.
 The sweet spot is a hem that hits around your mid-fly—it’s long enough to provide coverage when you move or raise your arms, but not so long that it swallows your frame.
 Also, consider the cut.
 A straight hem is a classic, but a slightly curved or "scalloped" hem can be more flattering, as it draws the eye downward and breaks up the horizontal line across your hips.

-Find Hidden Support Features
+Look for Hidden Support Features

 Sometimes the best features are the ones you can’t see.
 For an extra-smooth look, some guys wear a compression undershirt beneath their tee.
 These are designed to offer gentle support around the midsection, creating a more streamlined base layer.
 Think of it as a foundation that helps your outer T-shirt drape better.
 While not for everyone, a quality compression tank or tee can be a game-changer if you’re looking for a bit more structure.
 It’s a simple trick that can make a noticeable difference in how your clothes fit and feel throughout the day.

-Signs of a Well-Made T-Shirt
+3 Telltale Signs of a Quality Tee

 You can often spot a quality T-shirt before you even try it on.
 Look for signs of solid craftsmanship.
 The stitching should be tight, straight, and even, especially around the collar, cuffs, and hem.
 The collar itself should lie flat without puckering or stretching.
 The fabric should feel substantial—not thin or flimsy.
 A heavier-weight cotton, for example, will have more structure and be less likely to cling.
 A well-made shirt is an investment because it will maintain its shape wash after wash, giving you that same great fit every time you wear it.